 Transitional & Housing

-Transitional Support Workers believe every woman and child has the right to live without fear of physical or emotional abuse and without criticism and judgement.
+Transitional Support Workers believe every survivor and child has the right to live without fear of physical or emotional abuse and without criticism and judgement.

-We believe every woman has the right to decide for themselves the direction of their own lives, according to their own values and beliefs.
+We believe every survivor has the right to decide for themselves the direction of their own lives, according to their own values and beliefs.

-We believe that women in our society, when relieved from the pressures of an abusive environment, can develop their full potential to live a full and rich life.
+We believe survivors in our society, when relieved from the pressures of an abusive environment, can develop their full potential to live a full and rich life.

-We believe each woman should live with respect, dignity and pride; regardless of race, ethnic, citizenship, marital status, family status or special needs.
+We believe each survivor should live with respect, dignity and pride; regardless of race, ethnic, citizenship, marital status, family status or special needs.